asorbini/rticonnextdds-ros2-demos/README.md

 ## Run examples

-Some examples are built as stand-alone executable, which must be run directly, while a few examples are provided in the form of registered components that can be run with `ros2 run`.
-Regardless, all examples must be run with `rmw_connextdds` as the RMW implementation:
+Some examples are built as stand-alone executables, and they must be run directly, while other examples are provided as `rclcpp` components that can be run with `ros2 run`.
+All examples must be run with `rmw_connextdds` as the RMW implementation:

 ```sh
 source ws-connext-demos/install/setup.bash